Superhero Movies | Action | Adventures | Fantasy | Mystery | Comic Books | Cartoons | TV Shows

 Legion is an upcoming American cable television series created for FX by Noah Hawley, based on the Marvel Comics character of the same name.
 It is connected to the X-Men film series, the first television series to do so, and is produced by FX Productions in association with Marvel Television and 26 Keys Productions.
 Hawley serves as showrunner on the series.

 The 8-episode first season of Legion aired from February to March 2017.
 An 11-episode second season aired from April to June 2018.
-The series was renewed for a third season in June 2018.
-The third season is set to premiere on June 24, 2019, and will serve as the final season of the series.
+The 8-episode third season premiered on June 24, 2019, and was the final season of the series.

 More Marvel TV Series